Image Credit: Bruno Glätsch

 If you don't want to sell your old phone, how else can you dispose of it in an environmentally friendly way?

-Most charity shops accept mobile phones for recycling in all conditions.
+Many charity shops accept mobile phones for recycling in all conditions.
 They can collect them for refurbishment or recycling.
 So, your donated phone can help raise money for the charity.

 Many schools and community groups also collect phones to raise money too.